-The 5th SIMM research seminar is organized by the Guildhall School of Music and Drama, the Copenhagen Centre for Research in Artistic Citizenship (CREAC) and the research platform SIMM and will be focussing on research on which music is proposed/created within social and community music projects.
+The 5th SIMM research seminar is organized by the Guildhall School of Music and Drama, the Copenhagen Centre for Research in Artistic Citizenship (CReARC/RMC) and the research platform SIMM and will be focussing on research on which music is proposed/created within social and community music projects.

 The seminar is planned to take place from 5 to 8th September 2022 at the Guildhall School in London.

-This research-seminar will welcome a small group of 20 post-graduate students and early-career researchers – who are all involved in ongoing research on the possible role of music in social and community music programmes – to spend a 4-day seminar during which they will share their research experiences with eachother.
+This research-seminar will welcome a small group of 20 post-graduate students, early-career researchers as well as experienced researchers – who are all involved in ongoing research on the possible role of music in social and community music programmes – to spend a 4-day seminar during which they will share their research experiences with eachother.

 The following facilitators will help the sharing of experiences and ideas and research methodologies: An De bisschop (University College Ghent – Conservatory of Music), Filip Verneert (Luca School of Arts, Leuven, BE), Maria Westvall (Centre for Research in Artistic Citizenship / CReARC/RMC, Copenhagen, DK).
 They will be assisted by John Sloboda (Guildhall School of Music, London, UK) and Lukas Pairon (SIMM, BE).